• Weddings

 Research a Gift Registry and lock one in (if you decide to have one).
 Guests like to know early and soon as those invites go out you’ll be getting questions.
 Even if you don’t want gifts you need to let guests know.

-4 – 6 Months to go
+Brides by a green house4 – 6 Months to go

 Wedding invitations, decide on the design and send them out, make sure you have a clear RSVP date on them and clear timings for the day.
 It’s also worth checking everyone understands these timings.
 At my own wedding we had a guest arrive at the same time as I did and almost walk down the aisle with me, because in Italy it’s custom to arrive later than invited as the ceremony starts later than stated on the invitation, our friend coming from Italy assumed this was the case in the UK, he was most surprised to see me in the hallway about to walk in.